Trump, Putin and other world leaders express condolences for mosque attack

 Ms. Merkel called it “despicable,” while Mr. Hollande said “France stands at the sides of the victims and their families;” Pope Francis conveyed his condolences in writing and in person to the archbishop of Quebec, Cardinal Gerald LaCroix; and Mr. Putin sent his condolences to Mr. Trudeau and the victims’ families.
 “This murder of people who had gathered at a mosque to pray is staggering in its cruelty and cynicism,” Mr. Putin wrote in a statement posted on the Kremlin website.

-British Prime Minister Theresa May has not commented, but Howard Drake, the British High Commissioner to Canada, said in a tweeted that the U.K. is “shocked and saddened” by the attack, and expressed his “deepest condolences to [the] great Quebec people” and Quebec Premier Philippe Couillard.
+British Prime Minister Theresa May has not commented, but Howard Drake, the British High Commissioner to Canada, said in a tweet that the U.K. is “shocked and saddened” by the attack, and expressed his “deepest condolences to [the] great Quebec people” and Quebec Premier Philippe Couillard.

 In 2014, then-president Barack Obama called Stephen Harper after the shooting death of Cpl.
 Nathan Cirillo near Parliament Hill.
 Mr. Obama offered his condolences on behalf of the American people and condemned the attack as “outrageous,” and said, “We’re all shaken by it.”